 This product is for use in adults.
-The safety and efficacy of Streptokinase Karmain children, infants and neonates have not been established.
+The safety and efficacy of Streptokinase Karmain children, infants and neonates have not been sufficiently established.
 The benefit of treatment has to be evaluated against the potential risks, which may aggravate an acute life-threatening condition.

-Method of Administration The administration of streptokinase may be intravenous or intracoronary.
+Method of Administration

+The administration of streptokinase may be by systemic intravenous infusion or by local intra-arterial catheterdirected infusion.